 “Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for the LORD your God is with you wherever you go.”
 (ESV)

 I won’t lie.
-The road of grief is long, but God is with you wherever you go . . . even down the dark road of grief.
+The road of grief is long, but our Heavenly Father is with you wherever you go . . . even down the dark road of grief.
 He will help you be strong and courageous.
 He will keep you in His unfailing love.